 Increased Tolerance

-You find yourself using more and more marijuana to get the same high you used to.
+With regular use, individuals can develop tolerance to marijuana, meaning they need higher doses to achieve the same effects as before.
 This is a sign your body is getting used to the drug and you’re developing a tolerance.

 Cannabis Withdrawal Symptoms